 It is each club officer's responsibility to make sure all club members meet the CSF eligibility rules.
 Any team or player found in violation of any of the following rules will be declared ineligible immediately and their club will receive sanctions, based on the severity of the incident.
 All clubs will be open to all eligible to currently enrolled EWU students, faculty and staff and may not discriminate or deny entrance into the club to any person based on race, religion, gender, ethnic group, or disability.
 Note: Although clubs prefer not to limit the number of active members, it is recognized that each club will maintain a fair and equitable process that will determine the number of people that can realistically and safely practice or participate in club activities.
 Members that regularly attend club practices and activities and maintain a good standing within their club's guidelines should be given top priority when determining which players represent the club in competition.
 It is up to each club to maintain a fair process for selecting which members will represent the club in competition.
 Ultimately, it is the club officer's responsibility to decide and inform players of these plans.

 General Eligibility Rules

 All CSF activities are open to any currently enrolled EWU student, EWU Faculty, Staff and their spouses.
-Certain CSF national organizations, or leagues affiliated with a CSF team, may have special requirements in addition to those listed in this section.
+Note: Certain CSF national organizations, or leagues affiliated with a CSF team, may have special requirements in addition to those listed in this section.

 All EWU CSF organizations will be placed in one of the following categories based on their standing in the program.
 Status may change at the determination of the CCS or upon request of the club representative(s).
 Any club, which is declared inactive or suspended, will see whatever funding is left in their budget frozen, until an appeal for reinstatement can be made to the CSF Council or ASEWU Superior Court, if needed.